What Is a Smile Makeover? How I Plan One With My Patients

 What I can tell you is that I don’t rush this process, and I don’t think patients should either.
 A smile is something you’ll have for the rest of your life.
 The time spent planning it well — understanding your options, making deliberate choices, addressing things in the right order — is time that pays off every single day.

 I believe the heart communicates first with a smile.
-When someone leaves this practice with a smile they're genuinely proud of, that's not just a cosmetic outcome.
+When someone leaves this practice with a smile they’re genuinely proud of, that’s not just a cosmetic outcome.
 It changes how they carry themselves.
 It changes how they walk into a room.
+That’s what I’m working toward, every time.

-Ready to Start the Conversation?
+Ready to start the conversation?